LuigiEnzoFerrari/CPP/CPP00/README.md

 }
 ```

-You can have the prototype of the function declare inside de class and the hole code in another file.
+You can have the prototype of the function declare inside the class and the whole code in another file.

 ```c++
 // Mario.hpp